 Why We Stay Obsessed with Food

+Restriction offers an out.
 It offers a tiny world where all that matters is food and weight and calories and exercise, where the demands of real life can’t touch you.

 What Happens When You Choose Recovery?

 Suddenly you realize that the life you thought you were in complete control of is in ruins.
 Maybe your friends are becoming successful in their careers, traveling, buying houses, and having families.
 Perhaps you fear you have wasted the last 10 years cycling in an eating disorder with all your money spent on doctors appointments, medications, and hospital bills.

 Is It Easier to Stay In Your ED?